henry-azer/facetcher-deep-learning/README.md

 - Extract the downloaded file and locate the model file.
 The file should have an extension of .pt.

-- Create a directory called "Param" in the root directory of the project.
+- Create a directory called "param" in the root directory of the project.

-- Place the downloaded model file into the "Param" directory.
+- Place the downloaded model file into the "param" directory.

 ```
 python3.7 demo.py